Shukri al-Quwatli: Later life

 By 1960, Quwatli had quarreled with Nasser and criticized his policies in Syria.
 In particular, he condemned the institution of land distribution and industrial nationalization in July 1961, stating it would harm the economy severely.
 He was also personally affronted that his son-in-law Fayez al-Ujl had much of his property seized by the government as part of the socialist measures.
 Resentment towards the union across the spectrum of Syria's political class, social elite and officer corps was on the rise, with these key groups chafing at the centralization of authority into Nasser's hands, domination by a vastly larger Egypt at the political, social and economic levels and the sidelining of these groups in the governance of Syria.
 The Syrian public also grew wary of the virtual police state set up in the country by Sarraj.
 A coup by secessionist officers was undertaken in Syria on 28 September, effectively breaking up the UAR.
 Quwatli lent his support toward the coup, aligning himself with the secessionist officers.

 On 23 October, he made a televised speech condemning the UAR and expressing his disappointment with Nasser, saying "unity does not mean annexation and the presidential system does not mean the separation of the ruler from the ruled."
 He also accused the Egyptian authorities of establishing a system of rule dependent on "1,001 spies" and responsible for sowing division in the republic.
 Quwatli told the Syrian people they controlled their own destiny, saying "Ranks and titles come and go, but you the people are immortal!"
 He concluded his speech with self-criticism, stating "I was able to serve your struggle as an ordinary citizen more than I was able to serve you when I was president."

 The secessionist officers, pleased at Quwatli's statements, discussed whether or not to have Quwatli serve another term as president or to finish the term he began in 1955, which was cut about one year short as a result of the UAR's establishment.
 The proposal did not manifest, largely due to Quwatli's relatively old age at the time.
 On 8 March 1963 a coalition of unionist officers consisting of Ba'athists, Nasserists and independent Arab nationalists overthrew the secessionist government of President Nazim al-Qudsi and Prime Minister Khalid al-Azm.
 Quwatli left Syria shortly after and moved to Beirut, Lebanon.

 Death

-Quwatli had a heart attack shortly after the Six-Day War (5–10 June 1967).
+Quwatli died of a heart attack shortly after the Six-Day War (5–10 June 1967).
 Feeling a pain in his chest he was taken to a hospital on 29 June.
 He died in Beirut on 30 June.
 According to Syrian historian Sami Moubayed, Quwatli died after learning of the defeat of the Syrian and Arab armies.
-The Ba'athist-dominated government refused to allow Quwatli's body to be buried in Damascus and only relented after diplomatic pressure from King Faisal of Saudi Arabia.
-An honorary funeral organized by the state was held for him on 1 July.
+The Ba'athist government refused to allow Quwatli's body to be buried in Damascus and only relented after diplomatic pressure from King Faisal of Saudi Arabia.
+An honorary funeral organized by the state was held for him on 1 July 1967.